archivesatncbs/ethics-law-guidebook/docs/chapter-4-public-records-law-and-archive.md

 Second, certain archives may also hold ‘information’ or records temporarily deposited by public authorities as part of their archival collections.
 Such records would continue to be ‘under the control’ of the public authority, and upon receipt of an inspection request, the public authority may be required to provide access to such records or copies of such records.

-For instance, the archives of an institution that is substantially supported and financed by the Central Government of any state government or instrumentality will be considered to be a ‘public authority’ for the purpose of the RTI Act, 2005 (an archive that keeps the records of a government institution).
+For instance, the archives of an institution that is substantially supported and financed by the Central Government or any state government or instrumentality will be considered to be a ‘public authority’ for the purpose of the RTI Act, 2005 (an archive that keeps the records of a government institution).
 It must comply with the conditions for access of records under the RTI Act, including responding to RTI queries and proactively disclosing certain records, subject to the restrictions under the Act.
-The nature of the institution – for example, whether it was established by statute of the Central Government of any state government – will determine whether it also must comply with the requirements of the Public Records Act, 1993.
+The nature of the institution – for example, whether it was established by statute of the Central Government or any state government – will determine whether it also must comply with the requirements of the Public Records Act, 1993.

 [^1]: Thalappalam Ser.
 Coop.
 Bank Ltd. v.
 State of Kerala [2013] 16 SCC 82.
 Retrieved from https://indiankanoon.org/doc/37517217